-The Bank declare a cash dividend of US\$ 0.03 per issued share (2017: cash dividened of US\$ 0.02 per issued share and 30 bonus shares for each 100 shares held).
+The Bank declare a cash dividend of US\$ 0.02 per issued share (2018: cash dividened of US\$ 0.03 per issued share and no bonus shares).
 This will be submitted for formal approval at the Annual General Meeting subject to regulatory approval.

-The proposed appropriations for the year 2017 was approved at the Annual General Meeting on 20 March 2018 and was effected in 2018 following the approval.
+The proposed appropriations for the year 2018 was approved at the Annual General Meeting on 20 March 2019 and was effected in 2019 following the approval.